Inside the geopolitical drama threatening to overshadow T20 Cricket World Cup

 “We must remember that this situation arose due to one player’s removal and one administrator’s statement,” he said, referring to comments by BCCI secretary Devajit Saikia, who at the time blamed “recent developments that are going on all across” – a comment widely understood to refer to the protests by Hindu nationalist groups.

-The World Cup is due to begin on 7 February and will conclude on 8 March.
+The World Cup began on 7 February and will conclude on 8 March.
 Viewers in the UK can watch every game live on Sky Sports.
 A live stream will be available via Sky Go and NOW.

 Join our commenting forum